Dental Practice Design Ideas*

 • Does your parking allow for safe flow of traffic?

-• If you are renovating as existing space, does the current parking situation meet your planned customer demands?
+• If you are renovating an existing space, does the current parking situation meet your planned customer demands?

-While the above may not be the first design elements you consider for your new dental clinic – and won’t be the most obvious to your patients – considering them as early as possible will save you and your patients many headaches down the track.
+While the above list may not be the first design elements you consider for your new dental practice – and won’t be the most obvious to your patients – considering them as early as possible will save you and your patients many headaches and stress down the track.

 While we simply can’t put all the answers in this blog, feel free to get in touch to discuss your visions for your practice.